-The Sonoma County Office of Education (SCOE) maintains a centralized substitute teacher database and individuals interested in substitute teaching in Sonoma County must register at SCOE.
+The Sonoma County Office of Education (SCOE) maintains a centralized substitute teacher database and individuals interested in substitute teaching in Sonoma County must register through SCOE’s credentials office.
 Applicants must hold a current, valid teaching credential or obtain an Emergency 30-Day Substitute Permit to become a substitute teacher.

 Substitute orientations are held at SCOE to explain the permit process and other requirements for substitute teaching in Sonoma County.
 Attendance at a substitute orientation is mandatory for individuals seeking substitute teaching positions.
-We have limited seating, so please call (707) 524-2794 or (707) 524-2987 for session dates and times or to make an appointment to attend.
+We have limited seating, so please call (707) 524-2987 or 524-2794 for session dates and times or to make an appointment to attend.
 Application packets will only be available at the orientation session.

-Substitute orientations for the 2012-13 school year will be in July, August, September, January, and February.
+Substitute orientations for the 2013-14 school year will be held in July, August, and January.
 These sessions are open by appointment only.

 Acceptance of substitute applications

-During the 2012-13 school year, substitute application packets will be accepted by appointment only in July, August, September 1 to October 3, and January 1 to February 28.
-Please note that February 28 is the last day to submit a substitute application packet until July 1, 2013.
+Substitute application packets will be accepted by appointment only July 1 to September 30 and January 1 to February 28.
+Please note that February 28 is the last day to submit substitute application packets until July 1, 2014.

 Overview of Requirements

 - A valid credential (teaching, pupil services, administrative) or Emergency 30-Day Substitute Permit from the California Commission on Teacher Credentialing (CTC) is required to substitute in Sonoma County.
 For information about obtaining or renewing these credentialing documents, visit www.ctc.ca.gov.